Revance-Therapeutics-Inc/Contracts/New Format/URL_NEW.md

 # Contract Description
 description:
   purpose: Tables and attributes related to URLs.
+Talk to Senthil about expanding on this
   limitations: Financial Reporting
 tenant: revance